jonathansharman/rl/docs/magic.md

 Possible verbs:

-- Give NOUN to TARGET
+- Give NOUN's THING to TARGET
-- Take NOUN from TARGET
+- Take NOUN's THING from TARGET
 - Move TARGET to LOCATION
 - Make NOUN at LOCATION
 - Destroy NOUN at LOCATION